Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

 \begin{myenhancement}[Non-uniform token allotment] When a server becomes idle, it sends a token to dispatcher~$r$ with probability~$\beta_r$. \end{myenhancement}

 \begin{myenhancement}[Token exchange mechanism] Any token is transferred to a uniformly randomly selected dispatcher at rate~$\nu$. \end{myenhancement}

 Note that the token exchange mechanism only creates a constant communication overhead per task as long as the rate~$\nu$ does not depend on the number of servers~$N$, and thus preserves the scalability of the basic JIQ scheme.
 The above enhancements can achieve asymptotically optimal performance for suitable values of the $\beta_r$ parameters and the exchange rate~$\nu$.
-Specifically, the stationary blocking probability in the blocking scenario and the mean waiting time in the queueing scenario asymptotically vanish as $N \to \infty$, upon using Enhancement~\ref{alg1} with $\beta_r = \alpha_r$ or Enhancement~\ref{alg2} with $\nu \geq \frac{\lambda}{1 - \lambda}(\alpha_1 R - 1)$.
-Alternative options to deal with heterogeneous loads could be to have idle servers issue copies of their availability tokens to multiple dispatchers \cite{LXKGLG11}.